yugabyte/yugabyte-db/docs/content/latest/architecture/cdc-architecture.md

 ## Using Kafka as the CDC target

-Yugabyte DB supports the use of Apache Kafka as a target for CDC-generated data changes.
+YugabyteDB supports the use of Apache Kafka as a target for CDC-generated data changes.

 ### To create a CDC target for Apache Kafka